Tutorial 2 - Going “hyper”spectral

 fileset = earthaccess.open(results);

-You don’t have to do this next little bit, but it helps you identify the various “groups” within the file so you know where to pull data from.
-Once you know, it will be the same across all the Level 2 PACE files.
+Level 2 netcdf files have “groups”.
+The next code helps you identify the various “groups” within the file so you know where to pull data from.
+Once you know the groups, it will be the same across all the Level 2 PACE files.

 import h5netcdf